Sv443-Network/UserUtils/README.md

   qux: string;
 }

-/** Default data */
-const defaultData: MyConfig = {
+/** Default data returned by getData() calls until setData() is used and also fallback data if something goes wrong */ const defaultData: MyConfig = {
   foo: "hello",
   bar: 42,
   baz: "xyz",
   qux: "something",
 };
-/** If any properties are added to, removed from or renamed in MyConfig, increment this number */ const formatVersion = 2;
+/** If any properties are added to, removed from, or renamed in the MyConfig type, increment this number */ const formatVersion = 2;
-/** Functions that migrate outdated data to the latest format - make sure a function exists for every previously used formatVersion and that no numbers are skipped! */ const migrations = {
+/** These are functions that migrate outdated data to the latest format - make sure a function exists for every previously used formatVersion and that no numbers are skipped! */ const migrations = {
   // migrate from format version 0 to 1
   1: (oldData: Record<string, unknown>) => {